Ireland's Western Way

 Transfer to the fishing harbour Rosroe.
 This is the start of the ‚Famine Trail’, established during the time of famine in Ireland, in order to facilitate transporting groceries faster inland.
 Today this narrow trail winds along the coast of the Killary fjord offering spectacular views.

 For the hike along the Cliffs of Moher-Trail a head for heights is prerequisite.
-For all other daily tours up to 20 km a good basic fitness level is required.
-Surefootedness is an advantage during the descent from Maum Ean-pass.
+For all other daily tours up to 19 km a good basic fitness level is required.
+Some surefootedness is an advantage during the descent from Maum Ean-pass.

 - 7 overnight stays as stated, breakfast included